weinkauf/TeXnicCenter-Manual/source/customization.rst

 like spell checkers and other tools which should work with the current document or currently selected word or elements like that.

-To customize the menu :control:`Tools`, open the dialog Customization and select the tab :control:`Tools`.
+To customize the menu :control:`Tools`, open the :dialog:`Customization` dialog and select the tab :control:`Tools`.

 .. figure:: images/customizetools.*